Epein5/FlightBuddy_AgenticRAG/README.md

 2. **RAG System**: Handles queries about Tribhuvan International Airport using a document retrieval system
 3. **SQL Agent**: Processes flight booking queries using a SQLite database

-[Previous sections remain the same until System Architecture]

-## System Architecture

-The system consists of three main components that work together to provide comprehensive flight-related information:

-1. **Query Router**: An AI assistant that categorizes incoming queries into three types:
-   - RAG-based queries (Airport rules, regulations, and services)
-   - SQL-based queries (Flight booking and scheduling)
-   - General-purpose queries (Other aviation-related questions)

-2. **RAG System**: Handles queries about Tribhuvan International Airport using a document retrieval system
-3. **SQL Agent**: Processes flight booking queries using a SQLite database

 ### System Architecture Diagram

 ```mermaid